eerotal/LibreSignage/README.rst

    The repository will be cloned into the directory *LibreSignage/*.
 4. Run ``cd LibreSignage`` to move into the LibreSignage repository.
 5. Install dependencies from NPM by running ``npm install``.
-6. Run ``make configure``.
-This script asks you to enter the following configuration values.
+6. Run ``make configure TARGET=apache2-debian``.
+This script asks you to enter the following configuration values:

    * Install directory (default: /var/www)

      * The directory where LibreSignage is installed.
+A subdirectory is created in this directory.

    * Server name (domain)

      * The domain name to use for configuring apache2.
-If you don't have a domain and you are just testing the system, you can either use 'localhost', your machines LAN IP or a testing domain you don't actually own.
-If you use a testing domain, you can add that domain to your */etc/hosts* file.
+If you don't have a domain and you are just testing the system, you can either use 'localhost', your machines LAN IP or a test domain you don't actually own.
+If you use a test domain, you can add it to your */etc/hosts* file to make it work on your machine.
-       See the end of this section for more info.

    * Server name aliases

+      * Domain name aliases for the server.
+Aliases make it possible to have the server respond from multiple domains.
+One useful way to use name aliases is to set *localhost* as the main domain and the LAN IP of the server as an alias.
+This would make it possible to connect to the server either by navigating to *localhost* on the host machine or by connecting to the LAN IP on the local network.

    * Admin name

-     * Shown to users on the main page.
+     * Shown to users on the main page as contact info in case of any problems.

    * Admin email

-     * Shown to users on the main page.
+     * Shown to users on the main page as contact info in case of any problems.

    * Enable image thumbnail generation (y/N)

+     * Enable image thumbnail generation on the server.
+Currently image thumbnails are only generated for uploaded slide media.
+This option only works if the PHP GD extension is installed and enabled.
+You can check whether it's enabled by running ``php -m``.
+If *gd* is in the printed list, it is enabled.
+If *gd* doesn't appear in the list but is installed, you can run ``sudo phpenmod gd`` to enable it.

    * Enable video thumbnail generation (y/N) *Requires ffmpeg.*

+     * Enable video thumbnail generation.
+Currently video thumbnails are only generated for uploaded slide media.
+Note that video thumbnail generation requires *ffmpeg* and *ffprobe* to be available on the host system.
+If you enable this option, you'll also need to configure the binary paths to *ffmpeg* and *ffprobe* in the LibreSignage configuration files.
+The paths default to */usr/bin/ffmpeg* and */usr/bin/ffprobe*.

-   * Enable debugging (y/N) *Don't answer Y on production systems.*
+   * Enable debugging (y/N) *Do not enable on production systems.*

      *  Whether to enable debugging.
-N is default.
+This enables things like verbose error reporting through the API etc.

-   This command generates an instance configuration file needed for building LibreSignage.
+   This command generates aa build configuration file needed for building LibreSignage.
 The file is saved in ``build/`` as ``<DOMAIN>.conf`` where ``<DOMAIN>`` is the domain name you specified.